pococms/website/docs/front-matter.md

 the opposite of what you normally want.

-## skip-publish
+## skip
-`skip-publish` lists files and directories you don't want to be published.
+`skip` lists files and directories you don't want to be published.

 Remember that if a directory contains the files `index.md`, `installation.md`, and `avatar.png`, and `401K-info.xls`, here's what will happen when you